IgniteUI/igniteui-documentation/topics/02_Controls/igFunnelChart/02_igFunnelChart_Binding_to_Data.md

 ### Description

 In an MVC application you will usually want to have a strongly-typed View and pass it data objects from the business logic layer of your application.
-This example provides the essential code which defines a sample data class and passes a model object to the Ignite UI for MVC FunnelChart which instantiates a funnel chart.
+This example provides the essential code which defines a sample data class and passes a model object to the %%ProductNameMVC%% FunnelChart which instantiates a funnel chart.
 The data model object is required to be an IQueryable of the data class.

 ### Code